Natale-F/Computer-Vision-on-World-of-Warcraft-s-images/README.md

     - "image_download.ipynb" use the previous DataFrame to retrives more informations about these players and store character's images.
       One of the 2 downloads database can be download **here :** https://drive.google.com/drive/folders/1jQmVFVDiBfFnWIGnOfJNonF2-bA6xQS5?usp=sharing
  - **Data formatting** prepares the downloaded data and formats it in a format useful for machine learning.
-    - "data_extracting.ipynb" : prepares the "labels information" for the 2 previously downloaded bases and saves it in csv documents.
+    - "data_extracting.ipynb" : prepares the "labels information" for the 2 previously downloaded bases and saves it in csv documents
+    - "prepare_directory_structure.ipynb" : moves the images from the "without background" database into an architecture easily usable for a classification task using keras       tools.